UWACG/uwacg.com/README.md

 # uwacg.com
+To Infrastructure and planning:
-Infrastracture and planning, please commit your changes to this repo instead of uwacg.github.io.
+Please commit your changes to this repository instead of uwacg.github.io.
 Development of the main site starts here.

+## Some Rules
+Please write your commit messages in English only.
-Commit to master at this very beginning is allowed, but soon will be prohibited as we proceed to dev and staging.
+Commit to 'master' at this moment is okay.
+Do keep in mind as we will soon proceed to 'dev' and 'staging' and prohibit commits to 'master'.
-Each person please get your branch with a meaningful name as you submit Pull requests.
+Please give your branch a meaningful name as you submit Pull requests.
 For example: ```Fix/Fix-typo```

 ## Technology choices
 * MongoDB